🎠Animation Sequencer

 Animation Sequencer is best suited for characters with existing animation clips that you wish to choreograph in Timeflow, creating smooth transitions between a series of animation clips.

-If you only need to play individual clips one at a time, use the Animation Clips behavior, which also provides the ability to time remap the clip using keyframes curves.
+If you only need to play individual clips one at a time, use the Animation Clips behavior, which also provides the ability to time remap the clip using keyframe curves.

 If animating a game character with an Animator Controller, you might alternatively consider using the Animator Blend Trees approach to animate the character using control parameters instead of sequencing animation clips.
 Which method you use depends on your use case.